albertferras/unity-2d-rigging-shader/README.md

 This is an example of one way to add an outline shader to a 2D animated rigged model.
 Created using **Unity version 2021.3.27f1** on 14th June 2023.

+This is based on the comment from `prokhorvig` on the Unity Forum https://forum.unity.com/threads/adding-outline-to-character-based-on-multiple-sprites.863101/#post-7730607

 **Demo video:**
 https://github.com/albertferras/unity-2d-rigging-shader/assets/7689174/0f47da84-2861-42c5-b097-260ce68657f1